spwhite1337/website/README.md

 ### 6.)
 Automate SSL Renewal

-Set up a cron job to automatically renew SSL certificates in the docker environment:
+Set up a cron job to automatically renew SSL certificates in the docker environment (This still needs to be verified):
-- TBD
+- `0 0 1 * * cd website/letsencrypt && echo 'Y' | source cert_renewal.sh >> cron.txt`